The College of New Jersey Logo

 What is the process of becoming a member?

 After going through recruitment and signing a bid to an organization, you will have a hazing prevention meeting.
 You will learn about what exactly constitutes as hazing and what to do if you experience any form of it.
-Every organization, prior to accepting new members, must have their new member education plan approved by the Assistant Director for Fraternity and Sorority Life.
+Every organization, prior to accepting new members, must have their new member education plan approved by the Assistant Director for Student Life: Fraternity and Sorority Life or the Coordinator for Fraternity and Sorority Life.
 The new member education process takes up no more than 15 hours per week and lasts a maximum of 6 weeks, although some organizations initiate you within a few days of receiving and signing a bid.

 Is there a time commitment with fraternity/sorority membership?